jasonpeterslab/Aba-Eco-vectors-2024/README.md

 Minimally processed data and data processing/analysis shown here.
 Raw data available upon request to Dr. Jason Peters.

-In many of these files, a Welch's t-test p-values function was written and used to properly account for propagated standard deviations during data normalization.
+In many of these files, a pairwise Welch's t-test function (with Bonferroni correction) was defined (from scratch) in order to properly account for propagated error during data normalization.

 BioRxiv preprint can be found at https://doi.org/10.1101/2024.05.28.596346